jinczing/IBCGA/ibcga-svc-py/README.md

    left 10, the evolution process will stop.

 Some suggestion:
-1. -B usually set 50 or 40 depending on the needs
+* -B usually set 50 or 40 depending on the needs
-2. -E usually set to 10 or 5 depending on the needs
+* -E usually set to 10 or 5 depending on the needs
+* Since GA is a non-determinstic method for looking for the optimal solution, executing more than one run is necessary.
+The suggestion is 30 runs.
-3. Each run will generate a report (report1, report2).
+* Each run will generate a report (report1, report2).
 If the folder already contain the files, ibcga_svc_ma.py will skip to aviod override the existing file.
-4. Since GA is a non-determinstic method for looking for the optimal solution, executing more than one run is necessary.
-The suggestion is 30 runs.